-Bringing in the Bystander® “emphasizes a bystander intervention approach and assumes that everyone has a role to play in ending violence against women.
-In addition to the prevention goal, the program has a research component which seeks to measure the effectiveness of the prevention program with different constituencies.”
-The program aims to equip participants with skills necessary to identify problematic/dangerous behavior, develop empathy for victims, practice safe and effective methods of intervention, and commit to taking action as a bystander.
+Bringing in the Bystander® emphasizes a bystander intervention approach and assumes that everyone has a role to play in ending violence against women.
+In addition to the prevention goal, the program has a research component which seeks to measure the effectiveness of the prevention program with different constituencies.
+The program aims to teach participants the skills necessary to identify problematic/dangerous behavior, develop empathy for victims, practice safe and effective methods of intervention, and commit to taking action as a bystander.

 Bystander intervention is a model of sexual violence prevention based on evidence that community norms play a significant role in the perpetration of violence, especially on college campuses (Schwartz & DeKeseredy 1997; 2000).
 Educating members of college communities about the realities of sexual assault and equipping them with tools to identify and prevent rape can help create important cultural shifts away from perpetuating and towards preventing assault and harassment.

-Bringing In The Bystander® has been evaluated and found to be effective in shifting attitudes, cultivating senses of bystander responsibility, and increasing likelihood of participants intervening across a wide range of colleges and communities.
-Research comparing results from a rural, residential, urban and commuter colleges showed significant changes in bystander attitudes after participating in the Bringing in the Bystander program for both men and women (Cares, Banyard, Moynihan, Williams, Potter, & Stapleton, 2014).
+Bringing in the Bystander® has been evaluated and found to be effective in shifting attitudes, cultivating senses of bystander responsibility, and increasing likelihood of participants intervening across a wide range of colleges and communities.
+Research comparing results from rural, residential, urban and commuter colleges showed significant changes in bystander attitudes after participating in the Bringing in the Bystander program (Cares, Banyard, Moynihan, Williams, Potter, & Stapleton, 2014).

-Along with numerous peer-reviewed studies of the effectiveness of Bringing in the Bystander®, Prevention Innovations has been recognized by national media outlets and the White House.
+The Program was developed, administered and evaluated by a multidisciplinary team of researchers at the University of New Hampshire within the Prevention Innovations Research Center.
+Along with numerous peer-reviewed studies of the effectiveness of Bringing in the Bystander®, the Prevention Innovations Research Center has been recognized by national media outlets and the White House.

-Prevention Innovations’ unique focus on research, consultations and technical support are its greatest strength and allows Bringing In The Bystander® to be tailored to the specific needs of a wide range of campuses and organizations.
-Incorporating local examples, statistics, and resources allows Bringing In the Bystander to be relevant to participants.
+Soteria Solutions’ unique focus on research, consultations and technical support are its greatest strength and allows Bringing in the Bystander® to be tailored to the specific needs of a wide range of campuses and organizations.
+Incorporating local examples, statistics, and resources allows Bringing in the Bystander to be relevant to participants.
 Bystander intervention and focus on community responsibility are leading concepts in the field of prevention and aim to empower and activate community members to shift dangerous norms on campus.